New Minimum Salary Rules – Never Mind!

 New Salary Minimums

-Below is a table showing the new U.S. Department of Labor (DOL) minimum salary amounts.
+Below is a table showing U.S. Department of Labor (DOL) minimum salary amounts.
+The new salary minimums that the district court invalidated are crossed through.

 Effective Date Salary per Week Salary per Year